Sanjana001/MiniNotepad/README.md

 # MiniNotepad
-A place which saves your notes
+A place which saves your notes.